All avatar SDKs are for 3D or photorealistic. I need 2D cartoon-style for my brand.

 // WRONG -- new object every render

-useMascotElevenlabs({ naturalLipSyncConfig: { minVisemeInterval: 40 } });
+const playback = useMascotPlayback({ naturalLipSyncConfig: { minVisemeInterval: 60 } });

-// CORRECT -- stable reference
+// CORRECT -- stable module constant

 Character Does Not Render